Darrian Miller: High school career

-Miller was born in Irvine, California and attended Bryan Station High School in Lexington, Kentucky where, as a junior he was named to the Second-team all-state team as a junior by The Associated Press.
+Miller was born in Irvine, California, and attended Bryan Station High School in Lexington, Kentucky, where he was named to the second-team all-state team as a junior by the Associated Press.
 As a senior, he was included on the "Class of the Commonwealth" list of top-22 seniors in the state of Kentucky by the Lexington Herald-Leader.
 He also was named Second-team All-State by the Louisville Courier-Journal.

 He was ranked by Scout.com as one of the nations' top 20 offensive tackles.
 He was also ranked one of the top 125 players nationally.
 In his high school career, he played left tackle, left guard and defensive end.
 He was also a two-year member of the all-city team.
 He also played in two all-star games, the Kentucky vs. Tennessee Border Bowl and the Kentucky East-West Game.

 College career

 At Kentucky, Miller, a biology major, started his career as a tight end before switching to offensive tackle where he played in 12 games and started against Central Michigan and Louisville.
 As a sophomore and junior, he started all 12 games each season.
 Miller as suspended for Kentucky's season opener due to a violation of team rules.

 As an offensive tackle he started 35 of his 47 games played at Kentucky.